daomapsieucap/fiber-admin/readme.txt

 == Changelog ==

-= 2.0.15 =
+= 2.0.16 =
-*Release Date - 31 January 2023*
+*Release Date - 16 May 2023*

-* Fixed: Skip auto replace email address if the content has email in HTML attribute.
-* Added: Add option to toggle admin toolbar.
+* Fixed: Use admin bar default when the option enable admin toolbar is disabled.